|Highlights | Management & Directors | Committee Composition | Governance Guidelines | Code of Ethics | Insider Transactions|

 A director will not qualify as "independent" unless the Board affirmatively determines that the director has no material relationship with the Corporation.
-The Nominating and Governance Committee assesses the independence of nominees and makes recommendations to the Board on matters related to director independence, including length of Board service.
+The Nominating and Governance Committee assesses the independence of nominees and makes recommendations to the Board on matters related to director independence, including Board tenure to ensure that longer-tenured directors continue to effectively fulfill their responsibilities with an undiminished level of independence.
 The Board determines the independence of each director and discloses the determinations as required in accordance with regulatory requirements.

 In addition, the Board's confidentiality and recusal procedures address potential conflicts of interest and the protection of confidential or proprietary information presented at Board meetings when a member of the Board has a relationship with another company or entity whose products or services may be potentially competitive with those offered by the Corporation or its affiliates.
 The General Counsel is responsible for the interpretation and application of these procedures when appropriate.

 Executive officers of the Corporation may not serve on boards of other corporations whose executive officers serve on the Corporation’s Board.

 In identifying candidates to be nominated for election as directors, the Nominating and Governance Committee solicits input from current directors.
 The Committee considers stockholder-recommended candidates and self-nominations and evaluates each on the same basis as other candidates.
 The Nominating and Governance Committee may also retain a search firm.
 The Committee evaluates candidates and makes recommendations to the Board regarding potential nominees.
 Ultimately, the Board determines who will be nominated.